corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 }
 ```

-One cost: `Box<dyn>` tends to be viral in your codebase.
+The downside is that `Box<dyn>` tends to be viral in your codebase.
 You'll end up writing `Box<dyn Widget>` more often than you'd like, which gets noisy.

 On top of that, this fix only works for methods that return `Self`.
 If your trait also has static methods or generic methods, you'll need to combine this approach with one of the other fixes.